 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-[ref]took long branches from palm trees and brought them out as they went to meet him.
+OET (OET-RV) took long branches from palm trees and brought them out as they went to meet him.
 They called out, “Honoured saviour!
 The one coming in the authority of the master has been blessed by God.
 This is Israel’s king.”

-OET-LVthey_took the palm_branches of_the palm_trees and came_out in meeting to_him, and they_were_crying_out:
+OET-LV they_took the palm_branches of_the palm_trees and came_out in meeting to_him, and they_were_crying_out:

 Honoured_saviour.

-Having_been_blessed is the one coming in the_name of_the_master, and the king of_ the _Israaʸl/(Yisəʼēl).
+Having_been_blessed is the one coming in the_name of_the_master, and the king of_ the _Israaʸl/(Yisrāʼēl).

-SR-GNTἔλαβον τὰ βαΐα τῶν φοινίκων καὶ ἐξῆλθον εἰς ὑπάντησιν αὐτῷ, καὶ ἐκραύγαζον, “‘Ὡσαννά! Εὐλογημένος ἐρχόμενος ἐν ὀνόματι ˚Κυρίου’, καὶ Βασιλεὺς τοῦ Ἰσραήλ!”
+SR-GNT ἔλαβον τὰ βαΐα τῶν φοινίκων καὶ ἐξῆλθον εἰς ὑπάντησιν αὐτῷ, καὶ ἐκραύγαζον, “‘Ὡσαννά! Εὐλογημένος ὁ ἐρχόμενος ἐν ὀνόματι ˚Κυρίου’, καὶ ὁ Βασιλεὺς τοῦ Ἰσραήλ!” ‡

 (elabon ta baia tōn foinikōn kai exaʸlthon eis hupantaʸsin autōi, kai ekraugazon, “‘Hōsanna!
 Eulogaʸmenos ho erⱪomenos en onomati ˚Kuriou’, kai ho Basileus tou Israaʸl!”)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).